intel/intel-extension-for-transformers/README.md

 Please refer to [data augmentation document](docs/data_augmentation.md) for more details.

-### NLP Executor
+### Neural Engine
-NLP Executor is an inference executor for Natural Language Processing (NLP) models, providing the optimal performance by quantization and sparsity.
-The executor is a baremetal reference engine of NLP Toolkit and supports typical NLP models.
+Neural Engine is one of reference deployments that NLP toolkit provides.
+Neural Engine aims to demonstrate the optimal performance of extremely compressed NLP models by exploring the optimization opportunities from both HW and SW.

 ```python
 from engine.compile import compile